riscv/riscv-crypto/tests/kat-gen/README.md

     A little more scripting can be used to generate the required test formats for the RISC-V architectural compliance tests.

-  - The initial seed is set to a compile time default, or may be specified as the first and only argument on the command line.
-    It must be supplied as a decimal-number.

   - Note that the LFSR PRNG used to create 'random' values differs for RV32 and RV64, because it always uses and `XLEN`-bit state and differing tap points, taken from